 We call ourselves poets and try to get all our friends hooked on puns like literary devices

-are all there is to getting a message across.
+are all there is to get a message across.

 Yet we spend our nights burrowing tunnels in our minds just to reach the depths of our souls where poetry makes its bed.

-We wring ourselves dry of everything we have learnt so the lessons we put on paper will resonate with the people that read them.
+We wring ourselves dry of everything we have learned so the lessons we put on paper will resonate with the people that read them.

 We write things hoping that they’d touch minds and leave indelible marks on hearts.

 We want to be heard so we write our deepest feelings so loudly, our outdoor voices are hoarse.
 (Being heard is not a bad thing at all🙅🏾)